Back to Don's Maps

 Source: http://archaeolet.de/themen/palaolithikum/spatmagdalenienzeitliche-siedlungsplatz-gonnersdorf/

-This is a sandstone shaft smoother, and they were used in pairs, where the shaft of the spear was between the two pieces of sandstone.
+This is an interesting piece, with a series of Gönnersdorf figures engraved into a semi-cylindrical/conical piece of sandstone, from From 13 000 BP.
+It is a sandstone shaft smoother.
+They were used in pairs, where the shaft of the spear was between the two pieces of sandstone.
 The women are dancing, in the Gönnersdorf and Andernach tradition.

 In the artistic manifestations of the late Palaeolithic, in contrast to the previous art of the Magdalenian, the art is often displayed on moose antler.
-This is no accident, but rather represents the typical prey of the moose hunters in the dense forest of this time.
+This is no accident, but rather represents the typical prey of the hunters in the dense forest of this time.

 Lender of the piece: Directorate General for Cultural Heritage Rhineland-Palatinate, Generaldirektion Kulturelles Erbe Rheinland-Pfalz.